bkeane/stage/README.md

 - Integration consists of unit testing, building and publishing artifacts from source code.
 - Deployment is the set of activities required to bring those artifacts into production or service.

-The problem is that these definitions provides little to no practical information.
+The problem is that these definitions provide little to no practical information.

 > "All bachelors are unmarried." - Kant